What are the Sword and Globe of Honour awards?

 With a direct link to the Five Star Audit report, these awards require a detailed and objective evaluation of occupational health, safety and environmental management system(s) and associated arrangements.

-- Promote your achievement with the winners' trophy, logo, certificate and press coverage
+Promote their success with the winners' trophy, logo, certificate, and press coverage

-- Add this achievement to your tenders and corporate literature
+Add this achievement to tenders and corporate literature

-- Motivate your workforce to strive for higher standards.
+Motivate their workforce to strive for higher standard

 Click here to read the full eligibility criteria for the Sword and Globe of Honour awards.

 The written applications are marked by an independent panel of adjudicators appointed, trained and monitored by the British Safety Council.
 The adjudicators are all senior level health, safety and environmental practitioners.
 A rigorous standardisation process ensures that each adjudicator applies the marking scheme in exactly the same way so that all applications are marked consistently to the same standard.

 Click here to view the full criteria for the adjudication process and results.